-This week’s theme is: Freestyle
+This week’s theme is: Shift

 *** Please read the 4 simple guidelines above before you post your link.

-₪ Next week’s theme: Shift ₪
+₪ Next week’s theme: Marine Life ₪

 ‡ Folks, a quick note about comments: A few of you don’t have Name/URL enabled on your blogs, and I CAN’T comment in that case.
 Take a moment to enable that, will you?
 There are other ways to combat spam and still allow people with their own domains to leave their homage to your greatness ;) ‡

 Nothing makes me happier than to see new people getting “hooked on haiku”!
 Keep it going to make it to the Hooked on Haiku List (if you’re not listed and should be, please [politely] let me know!)